2C2P/2c2p-woocommerce/readme.md

 == Screenshots ==
 1. Open the plugin's setting page and enter configuration setting field for 2c2p payment.
+2. During checkout, customer can select 2C2P Payment and also select previously stored cards (if enabled stored card payment)
+3. Customer shall be redirected to 2C2P's payment page, where they will be able to save their card (if enabled stored card payment)
+4. Customer can see the payment result page.

 == Changelog ==
 = 7.0.0 =